 History of the New Mexico Flag

-New Mexico is a state located in the Southwestern region of the United States of America.
-It shares borders with Utah, Texas, Arizona, Oklahoma, and Colorado.
-The capital of New Mexico is called Santa Fe.
+New Mexico is located in the Southwestern region of the United States and shares borders with Utah, Texas, Arizona, Oklahoma, and Colorado.
+The capital city of New Mexico is Santa Fe, which is the fourth largest city in the state by population and the oldest state capital in America.
 New Mexico is also referred to as "The Land of Enchantment" (Tierra del Encanto) because of the states natural beauty and rich history.
-During the 1800s, New Mexico was referred to as the "Wild, Wild West" as there were very few laws or lawmen in the area and it was home to many outlaws, gamblers, and horse thieves.
+During the 1800s, New Mexico was referred to as the "Wild, Wild West" as there were very few laws or law enforcement in the area and it was home to many outlaws, gamblers, and horse thieves.

 In 1821, New Mexico finally became independent from Spain and became an area of Mexico.
 Following the Mexican-American war in 1848, the United States of America gained control of New Mexico and in 1850 it became a territory of the United States of America.
 New Mexico officially became the 47th State of the United States of America on January 6th, 1912.